 The American School Counselor Association (ASCA) supports school counselors’ efforts to help students focus on academic, personal/social and career development so they achieve success in school and are prepared to lead fulfilling lives as responsible members of society.
 ASCA provides professional development, publications and other resources, research and advocacy to more than 27,000 professional school counselors around the globe. http://www.schoolcounselor.org/

 The Virginia Counselors Association (VCA) is a state branch of the ACA.
-Similar to ACA, VCA has several divisions as well as local branches throughout the Commonwealth.
-Our local branch is the Jefferson Area Counselor Association.
-We encourage you to join VCA and JCA early on in your program.
-This is an excellent way to learn more about our profession and to become involved in issues and activities that can influence the delivery of counseling services in Virginia.
-We have VCA applications in the Counselor Education Resource Room.
-You may access information about VCA and JCA at: www.vcacounselors.org.
+Similarly, the Virginia School Counselor Association (VSCA) is a state branch of the ASCA.
+These are excellent ways to learn more about our profession and to become involved in issues and activities that can influence the delivery of counseling services in Virginia.
+You can learn more at www.vcacounselors.org and www.vsca.org.

 Other professional associations: